-Session 2: Anger-Management Skills Identifying your Triggers to Anger Interaction and Discussion Questions
+Session 2: Anger-Management Skills Identifying your Triggers to Anger Interaction and Discussion Questions emotions.

-Session 2 referred to anger as a "secondary emotion" or a reaction to a different, underlying emotions.
 It also used the stages of the Anger Cycle to show the cyclical nature of anger, which typically begins with a triggering event, to help us manage our feelings of anger.

-- A. What are some examples of anger triggers that you learned about? - B. What are some of your personal triggers (e.g. people, places, conversations, situations)?
+A. What are some examples of anger triggers that you learned about?
+B. What are some of your personal triggers (e.g. people, places, conversations, situations)?
+Reflection Group discussion notes: